-Her appointment is the latest distinction in a career that spans four decades, eight poetry collections and numerous literary honors.
+Poet laureate is Harjo's latest distinction in a career that spans four decades, eight poetry collections and numerous literary honors.
 It's also historic: A member of the Muscogee Creek Nation, Harjo is the first Native American to serve in the role.

 Harjo lives in Tulsa, Oklahoma, where she was born, and is a Tulsa Artist Fellow.
-She will begin her term as poet laureate Wednesday with a reading at the Library of Congress, which established the position in 1936 as a way to promote poetry appreciation nationwide.
+She began her term as poet laureate in mid-September 2019 with a reading at the Library of Congress.

-Instead of an official set of duties, poets laureate are free to use their year-long term on projects of their choosing.
-Harjo says her focus will be on acknowledging the diversity of voices, especially those of indigenous and immigrant writers, in American poetry.
+Instead of an official set of duties, poets laureate are free to use their term on projects of their choosing.
+Harjo says her focus is on acknowledging the diversity of voices, especially those of indigenous and immigrant writers, in American poetry.